rampa2510/Experience/Golang.md

 5) Slices are actually refrences to actual memory blocks so they are called by refrences
 6) Array are call by value
 7) If the first letter of var is CAPITAL the varaible will be exposed at global level
+8) If the slice you want to append to is very big then what we can do is use the make func to create a slice with the cap we want and then append to it